-While the growth in median income from work is a measurement of the progress in income of the workforce as a whole, year-on-year income growth may fluctuate and should be examined alongside longer-term growth trends (e.g. 5 or 10 years).
+While the growth in median income from work is a measurement of the progress in income of the employed pool as a whole, year-on-year income changes which are derived from a sample survey are prone to fluctuations and hence should always be interpreted with caution.
+Income growth studied over longer periods (e.g. 5 or 10 years) smooths out these fluctuations and hence provides a more direct indication of income growth.

-Changes in gross monthly income can also reflect the underlying changes in the mix of workers, e.g. entry and exit of workers and demographic profile.
-Hence, when determining how workers' income has changed over time, it is also more meaningful to focus on the income growth among those in full-time employment.
-This will avoid clouding the income trends with the changing mix of full-timers and parttimers in the workforce, as part-time work involves shorter working hours correspondingly lower income.
+When determining how workers' income has changed over time, it is also more meaningful to focus on the income growth among those in full-time employment.
+This will avoid clouding the income trends with the changing mix of full-timers and part-timers among employed persons, as part-time work involves shorter working hours and correspondingly lower income.
 Moreover, full-timers form the bulk of workers in Singapore.